iltommi/qdb-documentation/source/api/c.rst

 Introduction
 --------------

-The wrpme C API is the lowest-level API offered but also the fastest and the most powerful.
+The quasardb C API is the lowest-level API offered but also the fastest and the most powerful.

 Installing
 --------------

-Download the C API from `the wrpme website <http://www.wrpme.com/downloads.html>`_ and unpack the archive.
+Download the C API from `the quasardb website <http://www.quasardb.com/downloads.html>`_ and unpack the archive.

 All needed libraries are included in the package.

 Header file
 --------------

-All functions, typedefs and enums are made available in the ``include/wrpme/client.h`` header file.
+All functions, typedefs and enums are made available in the ``include/quasardb/client.h`` header file.

 Examples
 --------------